Lockout (film): Critical response

-Although Guy Pearce's role was generally well received, critical reaction for the film itself was mixed.
 On Metacritic the film has a score of 48 out of 100 from 32 critics, indicating "mixed or average" reviews.
 Rotten Tomatoes gave it a 38% approval rating based on reviews from 123 critics, with an average score of 5 out of 10, and the site's consensus reads: "Guy Pearce does the best he can with what he's given, but Lockout is ultimately too derivative and shallow to build on the many sci-fi thrillers it borrows from."
 CinemaScore polls reported that the average grade moviegoers gave the film was a "B−" on an A+ to F scale.

 Lisa Schwarzbaum of Entertainment Weekly gave the film a C grade, writing: "Lockout floats like space junk in the final frontier."
 James Rocchi of BoxOffice magazine called the film: "A sleek, slick and shameless rip-off of John Carpenter's Snake Plissken films Escape from New York and Escape from L.A."

-Home media

-Lockout was released on Blu-ray Disc and DVD on 17 July 2012.

 Legal action

-In 2015, director John Carpenter successfully sued the film's makers in the Tribunal de grande instance de Paris alleging Lockout plagiarized his films Escape from New York and Escape from L.A..
-The court awarded him damages of €20,000, Escape from New York screenwriter Nick Castle got €10,000, and €50,000 was given to StudioCanal.
+In 2015, director John Carpenter sued the film's makers in the Tribunal de grande instance de Paris, alleging Lockout plagiarized his films Escape from New York and Escape from L.A..
+The French court ruled in his favour and awarded him damages of €20,000, with the Escape from New York screenwriter Nick Castle getting €10,000, and €50,000 given to StudioCanal.
 After Besson's appeal was rejected in July 2016, the claimant's total damages were increased to €450,000.